Final FEL Benefit Review

 If the worker has co-operated in a RTW plan (with training) and returns to work in a job not identified in the SO, the WSIB uses actual employment earnings if the WSIB is satisfied that the earnings:

-For more information regarding RTW plans, see 19-02-10, RTW Assessments and Plans.
+For more information regarding RTW plans, refer to 19-02-10, RTW Assessments and Plans.

 When final review occurs before the worker returns to employment